Siege of Mandalore: Development and writing

 All four episodes were written by series supervising director Dave Filoni.

 All four episodes that make up the story arc were written by Star Wars: The Clone Wars supervising director Dave Filoni.
 Following the purchase of Lucasfilm by The Walt Disney Company, the series was cancelled in March 2013 following the release of the fifth season on Cartoon Network, and midway through the production of the sixth of eight planned seasons.
 This left unreleased episodes in various stages of production, from completely finished episodes to episodes that were still in early development.
 The completed episodes were released onto Netflix on March 7, 2014, as a truncated thirteen-episode sixth season, subtitled The Lost Missions.
 Included in the unreleased episodes were plans of a series finale involving Ahsoka Tano and Rex fighting Darth Maul during the events of Revenge of the Sith, which had been written, originally by Matt Michnovetz, at the time of the series' cancellation.
-Despite the arc not having actually been released, Lucasfilm considered the events of the arc to have occurred within the Star Wars universe, affecting subsequent Star Wars media that was created during the following years.
+Despite the arc not having actually been released, Lucasfilm considered its events to have occurred within the Star Wars universe, affecting subsequent Star Wars media that was created during the following years.

 It was announced on July 19, 2018, at San Diego Comic-Con that The Clone Wars would return for a seventh, final season.
+The idea to revive the series originated with Carrie Beck, who also served as a producer for the final season.
 The seventh season was made up of twelve episodes organized into three four-episode story arcs, all of which had been in development prior to the series' cancellation.
 The third arc, comprising the ninth, tenth, eleventh, and twelfth episodes of the seventh season, and the final four episodes of The Clone Wars, was the originally written series finale.
 George Lucas, the creator of The Clone Wars, was involved with the initial plans for the arc prior to the series' cancellation, but was uninvolved in work that was undertaken following the series' revival.
 Out of a desire to keep to Lucas's vision for the franchise, Filoni discussed series concepts and ideas with Lucas, and Lucas provided comments on the episodes of the final season as they were being produced.
 According to Maul voice actor Sam Witwer, the four episodes that compose the arc were designed as a four-part series finale that "is meant to be seen in its entirety together", as a movie.
 The arc was written to be able to be viewed completely standalone from any other episodes.